Below list of will help you to configure cookies and do session related settings. You can do these settings at application or server level.

 This element can be overridden by the session-timeout element (defined in minutes) in web.xml.

-Sets the time, in seconds, that WebLogic Server waits between doing house-cleaning checks for timed-out and invalid sessions,
+Sets the time, in seconds, that WebLogic Server waits between doing house-cleaning checks for timed-out and invalid sessions,3. sharing-enabled

 and deleting the old sessions and freeing up memory.
 Use this element to tune WebLogic Server for best performance on high traffic sites.